simphotonics/generic_reader/README.md

 Source code generation relies heavily on *constants* known at compile time, represented by a [`DartObject`][DartObject].
-For built-in types, [`DartObject`][DartObject] has methods that allow reading the underlying constant object to obtain a runtime object.
+For core types, [`DartObject`][DartObject] has methods that allow reading the underlying constant object to create a runtime object.

 The package [`generic_reader`][generic_reader] includes an extention on [`DartObject`][DartObject] that *simplifies* reading constants of